olimiemma/olimiemma/README.md

 ## Emmanuel Olimi Kasigazi - Engineer [Software/AI.ML/Prompt]

 **Hi!** I've been a Designer since 2008, a software engineer since 2010, an AI/ML Engineer since 2021 and podcast host at MIT since 2023.
 Lets work:).
-I specialize /prefer in back end.
+PS I prefer/specialize in back end at this point of in my life

 **Expertise:**